Performing Arts

 The Master of Fine Arts (MFA) in Dance in the Performing Arts Department at Washington University offers an innovative approach to dance technique, composition, improvisation, and production.
 It involves an energetic interplay of studio work with professionally distinguished dance instructors, seminars with faculty who are experts in their fields, and independent studies in choreography.
 This two-year program will expand students' dance skills while engaging them with current concepts of dance as an art form, as an expression of culture and identity, and as a mode of critical thinking.
 The overarching goal of this program is to develop each dancer's personal artistic practice while encouraging a global perspective on dance studies, performance, pedagogy, and choreography.

-The master’s program in Theater and Performance Studies at Washington University in St. Louis is one of the strongest programs of its kind.
+The Master’s in Theater and Performance Studies at Washington University in St. Louis is one of the strongest programs of its kind.
 Students are offered rigorous scholarly training, opportunities to meet and work with visiting scholars and artists, and support in developing their own independent research projects, all within a collaborative, collegial environment that prizes critical thinking and creative practice.

 Our faculty has been recognized with numerous accolades for both their artistic and scholarly work, and the small size of each admitted class allows for individual attention and one-on-one mentorship.
 We have placed our graduates in top PhD programs in the field, including programs at Brown, Stanford, Northwestern, University of California San Diego, and University of Minnesota.
 Other graduates have pursued careers in the arts, social justice work, and education.
 We invite students who have studied theater and performance as undergraduates as well as students who are following new paths in their scholarship to learn more about our program.